Sufficient Wigner Negativity Implies Genuine Multipartite Entanglement

-\isection{Acknowledgments} This work is supported by the National Research Foundation, Singapore, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009), the National Natural Science Foundation of China (Grants No. 12125402, No. 12405005, No. 12447157, No. 12505010), the Innovation Program for Quantum Science and Technology (No. 2024ZD0302401, No. 2021ZD0301500), Beijing Natural Science Foundation (Grant No. Z240007).
-J.G. acknowledges Postdoctoral Fellowship Program of CPSF (GZB20240027), and the China Postdoctoral Science Foundation (No. 2024M760072).
+\isection{Acknowledgments} This work is supported by the National Research Foundation, Singapore, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009), the National Natural Science Foundation of China (Grants No. 12125402, No. 12534016, No. 12405005, No. 12505010), the Beijing Natural Science Foundation (Grant No. Z240007), and the Quantum Science and Technology-National Science and Technology Major Project (No. 2024ZD0302401, No. 2021ZD0301500).
+J.G. acknowledges the support of the Postdoctoral Fellowship Program of CPSF (No. GZB20240027), and the China Postdoctoral Science Foundation (No. 2024M760072).
 M.F. was supported by the Swiss National Science Foundation Ambizione Grant No. 208886, and by The Branco Weiss Fellowship -- Society in Science, administered by the ETH Z\"{u}rich.
 S.L. acknowledges the China Postdoctoral Science Foundation (No. 2023M740119).

 \onecolumngrid

 \twocolumngrid